 Understanding the 'Failure to Launch' Syndrome

 Transitioning into adulthood is one of the most critical phases in a person’s life.
 It’s a time marked by independence, personal growth, and taking on new responsibilities.
 However, this transition can be fraught with challenges for many young adults.
-Increasingly, the term "failure to launch" is being used to describe the struggles some individuals face when stepping into adulthood.
+Increasingly, the term "failure to launch syndrome" is being used to describe the struggles some individuals face when stepping into adulthood.
+This phenomenon is especially common among individuals with undiagnosed or untreated neurodevelopmental disorders such as ADHD or autism, which can impair executive functioning and social skills.

 While "failure to launch" isn’t classified as an official medical or psychological syndrome, it is a very real issue affecting countless families.
 A 2020 study by Pew Research revealed that over half of young adults in the United States lived with one or both parents, a rate higher than ever before.
+This prolonged dependence is often associated with underlying mental health conditions such as depression, anxiety, or trauma.
 This situation can arise from various factors, often requiring a compassionate yet structured approach.

 But what does it truly mean to experience failure to launch, and what can be done to support those who are struggling with this issue?